folio-org/raml-module-builder/README.md

 and examples of how to use it.

-The goal of the project is to abstract away as much boilerplate functionality as possible and allow a developer to focus on implementing business functions, in other words - **simplify the process of developing a micro service module**.
+The goal of the project is to abstract away as much boilerplate functionality as possible and allow a developer to focus on implementing business functions.
+In other words: **simplify the process of developing a micro service module**.
 The framework is RAML driven, meaning a developer / analyst declares APIs that the 'to be developed' module is to expose (via RAML files) and declares the objects to be used and exposed by the APIs (via JSON schemas).
 Once the schemas and RAML